-Body pumping causing repeated flicks on the leach by flexing the crew's legs on the trapeze or excessively torquing upper part of the body - PUMP 6
+- Body pumping with no flicks on the leach that clearly propels the boat BASIC 4 - Body pumping causing repeated flicks on the leach by flexing the crew's legs on the trapeze or excessively torquing upper part of the body PUMP 6

-- Are there waves? - Is the sailor's body movement in phase with the waves? - Is the sailor's body movement causing the leach to flick? - Can you connect sailor' body movements with the flicks? - Are the flicks repeated? - May the flicks on the leach be caused by the waves? - How does it appear compared to the other boats?
+- Are there waves? - Is the sailor's body movement in phase with the waves? - Is the sailor's body movement causing the leach to flick? - Can you connect sailor' body movements with the flicks? - Are the flicks repeated? - May the flicks on the leach be caused by the waves? - How does it appear compared to the other boats? - Is observed body pumping causing no flicks on the leach clearly propelling the boat?